 A person on board ship may not consume alcohol or drugs in such a combination or quantity as to affect the safety of persons, to create a disturbance or serious nuisance on board a vessel or affect the safety of other persons using Irish waters.

 A person who engages in behaviour that is likely to cause serious offence or annoyance to a person on board is guilty of an offence.
-It is an offence to engage in threatening, abusive or insulting behaviour either by word or gesture with intent to cause a breach of the peace or being reckless as to whether a breach of the peace might be cause.
+It is an offence to engage in threatening, abusive or insulting behaviour either by word or gesture with intent to cause a breach of the peace or being reckless as to whether a breach of the peace might be caused.

 It is an offence,, by an deliberate or reckless action, or by reason of being under the influence of drugs or alcohol or a combination, to puts at risk or endangers life security or seaworthiness of a vehicle, vessel or lives or safety of persons on board.